SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The food and atmosphere here is little more casual than the Beach Chalet San Francisco.
 On their menu, they state that the food at the Park Chalet is designed to be eaten anywhere in or near the park.

-On the menu here, you'll find pizzas, sandwiches and even some hot wings.
+On the menu here, you'll find pizzas, sandwiches, and even some hot wings.
 You can also sample the great beers from the on-site brewery.

-One my favorite things on their menu is the Crab Sandwich.
+One my favorite things on their menu is the crab sandwich.
 Here is a picture of this yummy treat from my last visit.

 My Crab Sandwich from the Park Chalet at Ocean Beach in San Francisco